cmusatyalab/openmidas/PRIVACY_POLICY.md

-# PRIVACY POLICY FOR OpenScout
+# PRIVACY POLICY FOR OpenMiDaS

-This privacy policy governs your use of the software application OpenScout (“Application”) for mobile devices that was created by CMU Satya Lab.
-The Application allows for automated situational awareness from mobile devices.
+This privacy policy governs your use of the software application OpenMiDaS (“Application”) for mobile devices that was created by CMU Satya Lab.
+The Application allows for monocular depth estimation mobile devices.

 ## User Provided Information
 You do not provide any information when you download and use the Application.